ABSanthosh/SWENG-881--Course-Project/Readme.md

 - **CSVWriterBuilder Customization Edge Cases**
   Scenarios involving non-default encodings, exotic delimiters, or extreme buffer configurations were not explored.
 These represent valid edge conditions but were deprioritized due to time constraints and low relevance to core functionality validation.
   - **CsvReader Customization Parameters**
-  The following `CsvReader` configuration settings were explicitly excluded due to time constraints and the team's evaluation of their priority:
+  The following CsvReader configuration settings were excluded due to time constraints and the team's evaluation of their priority:
-  - `acceptingCharsAfterQuotes`: This affects how `CsvReader` tolerates unexpected characters after closing quotes.
+  - `acceptingCharsAfterQuotes`: This affects how CsvReader tolerates unexpected characters after closing quotes.
   - `maxBufferSize`: Affects reader-side performance and limits during input processing.
 - **Custom Callback Handlers**
-  The team team explicity excluded Custom Callbank Handlers due to the team's evaluation of their usage potential and time contraints.
-The FastCSV library provides advanced extension points via `CsvCallbackHandler`, `AbstractBaseCsvCallbackHandler`, and `AbstractInternalCsvCallbackHandler`.
-These allow deep control over how records are processed during reading.
+  The team excluded Custom Callback Handlers, which allow custom control over the reading of records, due to the team's evaluation of their usage potential and time constraints.
 - **Error Handling for File System Failures**
-  Test cases involving low-level I/O errors (e.g., disk full, permission denied, file locks) were depriortized as they pertain to Java’s standard file I/O mechanisms, not the logic of the program.
+  Test cases involving low-level I/O errors (e.g., disk full, permission denied, file locks) were deprioritized as they pertain to Java’s standard file I/O mechanisms, not the logic of the program.
 These conditions are better suited for integration or system-level testing environments.
 - **CSVWriter Exceptions for Invalid Configurations** Testing of exceptions for certain invalid configurations (e.g., overlapping control characters) were excluded from testing due to time constraints
 - **Auto-Flushing:**
-  Test cases involving auto-flushing were excluded, due to the team's evaluation of their usage potential and time contraints.
+  Test cases involving auto-flushing were excluded, due to the team's evaluation of their usage potential and time constraints.

 No other exclusions were identified during test planning or execution.